robric/wiki-contrail-controller/DevCloud-with-Contrail-setup-instructions.md

     * NAT network interface - This interface is to connect to the internet.
 * Import the image into VirtualBox.
 After VM boots up, login into VM with `username: adminuser, password: adminuser`
-* Run `sudo passwd root` and set a root password for the Ubuntu VM.
+* Run `sudo passwd root` and set a root password to `adminuser` for the Ubuntu VM.
 The scripts uses `adminuser` as the root password.
+* Install ssh if not already installed, `sudo apt-get update` and `sudo apt-get install openssh-server`
 * Reboot the VM once.

 ## Building the code from Source
 ### Cloudstack